Editorial cover art for NOW Magnesium Glycinate Tablets

 Where the use case gets overstated: magnesium products are often bought around concerns like cramping, relaxation, or sleep.
 Those are common reasons people shop, but this page is not a claim that this product has direct evidence for those outcomes.
 If that is your main goal, read the broader context in our sleep guide and keep expectations grounded.

 Safety context: the NIH fact sheets note that high supplemental magnesium intake can cause gastrointestinal side effects in some people.
 If that is a concern, see can magnesium cause diarrhea.
+If medicines, kidney caution, or mineral stacking are involved, use the Magnesium Interaction Timing Map.
 Tolerance varies by dose, form, and person.

 Anecdotal only.
 This block summarizes recurring public discussion themes, not controlled research and not hands-on testing by us.